robotology/superimpose-mesh-lib/README.md

 ```

 ### Link
-Once the library is installed, you can link it using `CMake` with as little effort as writing the following line of code in your poject `CMakeLists.txt`:
+Once the library is installed, you can link it using `CMake` with as little effort as writing the following line of code in your project's `CMakeLists.txt`:
 ```cmake
 ...
 find_package(SuperimposeMesh 0.MINOR.PATCH EXACT REQUIRED)